Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_08.png](/how_to_documentation/images/webform_08.png)

-* Figure 9: Configuring the Islandora settings for the webform (part 1 of 3)
+* Figure 9: Configuring the _Islandora Settings_ for the Drupal webform (part 1 of 3)

 ***